Progress

 Outlook: On Course

-Data for this indicator are calculated using the Chesapeake Bay Fish Passage Prioritization Project following the removal of a dam or other barrier.
-Experts map and count the available upstream miles located between a removed blockage and the waterway’s headwaters or the next blockage that is in place.
-Dam removals and fish passage projects in Delaware, New York, and West Virginia are not included in this indicator’s dataset.
-The prioritization tool is also used to assess potential projects.
+Data for this indicator are calculated using the Chesapeake Fish Passage Prioritization Tool.
+Following the removal of a dam or other barrier, experts calculate the available upstream miles located between the removed blockage and the next existing blockage or, if another blockage is not present, the waterway’s headwaters.
+The prioritization tool is also used to evaluate potential projects.

-Dams, culverts and other barriers inhibit stream flow, limit stream habitat and block migratory fish from reaching their spawning grounds.
-Removing these barriers can restore water flow, reduce sediment build-up and allow shad, herring and other migratory species to move between fresh- and saltwater habitats.
+Dams, culverts, and other barriers inhibit stream flow, limit stream habitat and prevent migratory fish from reaching their spawning grounds.
+Removing these barriers can restore water flow, reduce sediment build-up and allow shad, herring and other migratory species to move between freshwater and saltwater habitats.

 Learn About Factors Influencing Progress